donaldzou/WGDashboard/README.md

 </p>
 <p align="center">Monitoring WireGuard is not convinient, need to login into server and type <code>wg show</code>.
 That's why this platform is being created, to view all configurations and manage them in a easier way.</p>
 <hr>
-<p align=center>I'm looking for someone that have experiences on migrating this project to a Docker app, with a complete solution ;) If you know how please file an issue.</p>
+<p align=center>I'm looking for someone that have experiences on migrating this project to a Docker app, with a complete solution ;) If you know how please <a href="https://github.com/donaldzou/wireguard-dashboard/issues/20">comment in here</a>.</p>
 <hr>